omrzgit/scrcpy_conn_mgr/README.md

 # scrcpy Connection Manager
 A simple yet powerful Windows Batch Script designed to simplify connecting and launching of [scrcpy](https://github.com/Genymobile/scrcpy); the powerful Android screen mirroring tool.
 This manager improves ease of usage for auto connection handling, multiple IP management, and extensive troubleshooting capabilities.
-Hopefully will be able to merge this with the original but till then it matures here.
+Will PR to contribute with original project when it has matured here a little more.

 ## ✨ Key Features
 ### 🔌 Smart Connection Management